superzerg/logic-analyzer/README.md

 	make test

+You must have installed [NMC9314 Pi](https://github.com/superzerg/NMC9314_pi) first.

 II) Dependance
 ==============
 It use the C library for Raspberry Pi (http://www.open.com.au/mikem/bcm2835/index.html)

 III) Disclamer
 ===============
-This program has been made for personal use, it works for me, but I offer no waranty as this program may (unlikely) damage your raspberry pi, your memory and/or any electronic device connected.
+This program has been made for personal use, it works for me, but I offer no warranty as this program may (unlikely) damage your raspberry pi, your memory and/or any electronic device connected.
 Use it at your own risk.

 IV) Connection
 ===============